boofish/json_bugs/cjson2/README.md

 	 	./test

 		```
 		We will see it reports no error, which is unexpected.
-If you use other parsers, such as [github.com/nlohmann/json][3], which will correctly report an error.
+I also tried other parsers, such as [github.com/nlohmann/json][3] and [github.com/simdjson/simdjson][2], which will correctly report an error.